Introduction: Why Game AI Needs Pathfinding

 |---|---|---|

-| Navigation Map | NavigationServer2D | Server managing the entire movable area. |
+| Navigation Map | NavigationServer2D | Backend server managing navigable area data for the entire scene. |

-| Movable Area | NavigationRegion2D | Defines the area on the map where AI can actually move. |
+| Navigable Area | NavigationRegion2D | Defines areas (navigation mesh) where AI can move on the map. |

-| Path Agent | NavigationAgent2D | Requests path calculation and controls parent node (AI character) movement. |
+| Pathfinding Agent | NavigationAgent2D | Requests path calculations and controls parent node (AI character) movement. |

 Basic Setup